"SPOTIFY FAMILY" Charge on Your Statement: What It Means

 But I want a refund or to cancel it

-- 1.Contact Spotify USA Inc. directly via their support page
+- 1.Contact Spotify directly via their support page

 - 3.If refused, use our wizard to generate a formal dispute letter